 Religions that are more widely accepted in the real world, such as Christianity, exist in pretty much the same form; though many think God must be some sort of eldritch being, they still generally regard Her as they do here.
 No one's actually met Her (and so most are wholly unaware that She's a She, for one thing), so it's still a lot of speculation as it is in real life.

-Music, namely Hawaii: Part II by Miracle Musical and The Normal Album by Will Wood, but I have a lot of inspirations in terms of music; Neil Gaiman (mostly Good Omens and American Gods); Terry Pratchett; weirdcore and voidcore; The Magnus Archives, Welcome to Night Vale, The Sheridan Tapes, and possibly every other fiction podcast you have ever heard of; Gravity Falls; Scott Pilgrim
+Music, especially Will Wood's, the Choir Vandals' and Jack Stauber's stuff; Neil Gaiman (mostly Good Omens and American Gods); Terry Pratchett; The Magnus Archives, Welcome to Night Vale, The Sheridan Tapes, and possibly every other fiction podcast you have or haven't ever heard of; lots of cartoons, but especially Gravity Falls; Scott Pilgrim

 UAWD has a whole playlist!
 Wow!
 Here are some of the Greatest Hits™: